-When I first learnt to install laminate flooring I would get a few boards clicked together, get to the end of a row and when fitting the last board in the first in that row would pop out!
+When I first learned to install laminate flooring I would get a few boards clicked together, get to the end of a row and when fitting the last board in the first in that row would pop out!

 It can get frustrating if you let it.
 Spend five minutes at the beginning getting the hang of clicking the tongue and groove together.
 With one board flat on the floor, the next should be up at around 30°.
 As you push the tongue into the groove wobble the board up and down as you lower it down flat and it should slide into the groove.
 Every type of flooring is different but once you find the right angle to hold the board as you push it in you will get the hang of it and start to pick up speed.
-If i'm working on my own sometimes I put full packs of flooring on the boards already laid so the joints can't lift up and pop out.
+If I'm working on my own, sometimes I put full packs of flooring on the boards already laid so that the joints can't lift up and pop out.

-All types of man made board like mdf, plywood and laminates that contain glues and resins will take the edge off saw blades much more quickly than natural timber.
-I only cut laminate flooring using either a Hard point handsaw specifically designed for laminated materials or more often with a downward cutting laminate specific jigsaw blade.
-If you don't have downward cutting blades you'll need to mark and cut the board face down.
+All types of man made board like MDF, plywood and laminates that contain glues and resins will take the edge off saw blades much more quickly than natural timber.
+I only cut laminate flooring using either a Hard point handsaw specifically designed for laminated materials or more often with a downward cutting laminate specific blade in my jigsaw.

 For this you can join the two boards end to end and put them on a scrap piece of timber.
 Mark the position of and drill the hole for the pipe (slightly larger to allow for expansion) and then detach them and install.

 The second way is to drill the hole for the pipe and then cut a keyhole shape behind it towards the wall with a thin hack saw blade, like in the second picture.
-Because you cut a keyhole shape when you refit the small piece can slide closer to the pipe and close up the gaps made by the saw blade.
+Because you cut a keyhole shape, when you refit the small piece it can slide closer to the pipe and close up the gaps made by the saw blade.

 To get the last laminate floor board in I rip it down so it is 10mm narrower than the gap that is left.
 Then, I use an old chisel to lever it in off the wall like in the picture below.
-This can sometimes be tricky you have to wiggle the board up and down till you feel it locate.
+This can sometimes be tricky you have to wiggle the board up and down until you feel it locate.
 If there's a long run left I usually join all the rips together end to end and fit them as one piece, working my way along and tapping it in with the special bar.

-Make sure you put a piece of scrap timber against the wall to protect it when levering especially if the walls are studwork, otherwise you could make a nice big hole in the plasterboard.
+Make sure you put a piece of scrap timber against the wall to protect it when levering especially if the walls are stud-work, otherwise you could make a nice big hole in the plasterboard.